ejgroene/asp-selftest/README.md

 # asp-selftest
-In-source STTCPW test runner for Answer Set Programming (ASP) with Clingo.
+In-source test runner for Answer Set Programming (ASP) with Clingo.

-It is rough and unpolished, but it works.
+It provides:

+    * `asp-tests`: a standalone (Python) tool to run tests in a logic program.
+    * `bin/runasptests.sh`: Bash script to find all .lp files and run their tests.

+Both tools stop at first failure.

 GOAL
 ----